Skip to content

 wget http://repo.fastpanel.direct/install_fastpanel.sh -O - | bash -

-RHEL-based Systems:
+RHEL-based Systems

-1. Install the wget utility.
+1. Install the wget utility using the package manager.

 2. Download the installation script to /root/install_fastpanel.sh.